-Bastean started his career at Bunge in 1994 and became CFO of Bunge North America in 2010.
-Before assuming that role he served as vice president & general manager of the operating company’s milling and biofuels business units, and as vice president and chief administrative officer of its grain and milling business units.
+Bastean started his career at Bunge in 1994 and became the chief financial officer of Bunge North America in 2010.
+Before assuming that role, he served as vice president and general manager of the operating company’s milling and biofuels business units and as vice president and chief administrative officer of its grain and milling business units.
 He also held positions in strategic planning and auditing.
 Prior to joining Bunge, he worked for KPMG Peat Marwick.

 Chief Financial Officer

-Boyle was the Director of Finance and Interim Chief Financial Officer at Boys & Girls Town / Edgewood Children’s Center.
+Previously, Boyle was the director of finance and interim chief financial officer at Boys & Girls Town/Edgewood Children’s Center.
 In addition to nonprofit experience, Boyle has more than 20 years of experience in investment banking, corporate finance and mergers and acquisitions.